-Alpha 2 agonists stimulate the alpha 2 receptors in the brain stem, and they activate the neurons that control muscle movement and make sensations less active.
-They may help in cases of primary RLS, but they will have no effect on periodic limb movement during sleep.
-Catapres, or clonidine hydrochloride, is an Alpha 2 agonist.
+- Alpha 2 agonists - these may help in cases of primary RLS, but they will have no effect on periodic limb movement during sleep.

-Anticonvulsants treat pain, muscle spams, neuropathy, and daytime symptoms.
+- Anticonvulsants - these treat pain, muscle spasms, neuropathy, and daytime symptoms.
 Neurontin, or gabapentin, is a popular anticonvulsant.

-Benzodiazepines are sedative medications that help people with persistent and mild symptoms to sleep through the effects of RLS.
+- Benzodiazepines - these are sedative medications that help people with persistent and mild symptoms to sleep through the effects of RLS.
 Restoril, or temazepam, Xanax, or alprazolam, and Klonopin, or clonazepam, are examples.

-Dopaminergic agents raise the levels of the transmitter, dopamine, a neurotransmitter, in the brain.
+- Dopaminergic agents - these medications raise the levels of dopamine, a neurotransmitter, in the brain.
 They can treat the unpleasant leg sensations associated with RLS.
 Levodopa and carbidopa are common dopaminergic agents.

-Dopamine agonists also raise brain dopamine levels and treat unpleasant leg sensations.
+- Dopamine agonists - these also raise brain dopamine levels and treat unpleasant leg sensations.
 They may cause adverse effects in older patients, although some report more side effects with levodopa.
-Permax (pergolide mesylate), (Parlodel) bromocriptine mesylate, Mirapex (pramipexole), and Requip (ropinirole hydrochloride) are common dopamine agonists.

-Opiates treat pain and can relieve RLS symptoms.
+- Opiates - treat pain and can relieve RLS symptoms.
 Doctors may prescribe these when other medications have failed.
-Codeine and propoxyphene are low dose opiates, while are oxycodone hydrochloride, methadone hydrochloride, and levorphanol tartrate are common high-dose opiates.
+Codeine and propoxyphene are low dose opiates, while oxycodone hydrochloride, methadone hydrochloride, and levorphanol tartrate are common high-dose opiates.